PedroMarianoAlmeida/offical-turbo-v1/README.md

 Receives a prompt for an image, but instead of creating right away, send to a text prompt to check how be more specific with the image, then creates both images

-- [ ] Improve text (remove the =D, keep formal) - Put all copy in a external file, this will be useful on i18n
+- [x] Improve text (remove the =D, keep formal) - Put all copy in a external file, this will be useful on i18n - TOO BORING OMG
 - [ ] Upgrade Step 2 Form
   - [ ] Improve the Reference artwork - It is not clear that it is a link, and the google result is not useful - And even if the array is empty, the art reference is there
   - [ ] Add the Step 1 text as remainder